cardstack/cardstack/packages/cardpay-sdk/README.md

 This method is invoked with the following parameters:
 - Optionally the address of a safe owner.
 If no address is supplied, then the default account in your web3 provider's wallet will be used.

 This method returns a promise that includes an array of all the gnosis safes owned by the specified address.
-The result is an object that is a `Safe[]` type which conforms to the `Safe` shape below:
+The result is an object contains a `Safe[]` type which conforms to the `Safe` shape below, and the block number at which the subgraph was last indexed:

 ```ts
 export type Safe = DepotSafe | PrepaidCardSafe | MerchantSafe | ExternalSafe;